azonenberg/serdes-website/serdes/_posts/2025-09-14-Trigger-crossbar.md

 * Remove the FPGA, drill out a via from the top, figure out how to plate/fill it so it wouldn't suck the solder down, reball the FPGA, put it back.
 I don't have great gear for BGA desoldering, had a bunch of heat sensitive non-reflowable components on the board at this point, and didn't feel like tweezering 484 solder balls or scrapping a several hundred dollar FPGA.
 So this was a non-starter as well.
 * Root canal approach: add the via from the back side.
 This really seemed like the only way forward.

 So basically I had to drill a ~1.6mm deep flat-bottomed hole, exposing but not perforating the 35 μm thick copper foil on L1 attached to the BGA land, and solder a jumper wire to it without shorting to any of the six power/ground plane layers in close proximity, damaging the VCCINT/VCCO vias 1mm centered north/south of the target, or cutting either of the layer 3 JTAG lines centered 500 μm east/west of the target.
-No big deal.
+No big deal /s.

 I started out by removing two capacitors and a resistor in close proximity to the work area, that were getting in the way.